bentoml/OpenLLM/README.md

 Visit `http://localhost:3000/docs.json` for OpenLLM's API specification.

+OpenLLM seamlessly supports many models and different variants of models.
 Users can also specify different variants of the model to be served, by providing the `--model-id` argument, e.g.:

 ```bash
 openllm start flan-t5 --model-id google/flan-t5-large
 ```

+> **Note** that `openllm` also supports all variants of fine-tuning weights, custom model path
+> as well as quantized weights for any of the supported models as long as it can be loaded with
+> the model architecture.
+Refer to [supported models](https://github.com/bentoml/OpenLLM/tree/main#-supported-models) section for models' architecture.

 Use the `openllm models` command to see the list of models and their variants supported in OpenLLM.